Spokane Acupuncture, LLC

 Tricare: Tricare does not cover acupuncture.

 What does it mean to be "In-Network" with an insurance company?
-This means that a health care provider or facility has chosen to be included in a "Network", and has agreed to the Network's contracted rates for services.
+This means that a health care provider or facility has chosen to be included in an insurance company's network of providers, and has agreed to the network's discounted rates for services and adminstrative rules.

 What does it mean to be "Out-of-Network" with an insurance company?
-This means that a health care provider or facility has not chosen to be included in the insurance company's Network.
+This means that a health care provider or facility has not chosen to be included in an insurance company's network of providers, and has not agreed to the insurance company's discounted rates for services or administrative rules.

 Insurance coverage denials: Patients should interact directly with their insurance company if they have a denial of coverage.
 A healthcare provider's office cannot mediate between a patient and their insurance company.
 The state office of the insurance commissioner may be helpful when insurance companies do not honor coverage obligations. http://www.insurance.wa.gov/